FredyH/MySQLOO/README.md

 For further information please [visit this forum thread](https://forum.facepunch.com/f/gmodaddon/jjdq/gmsv-mysqloo-v9-Rewritten-MySQL-Module-prepared-statements-transactions/1/).

 # Install instructions:
-There are prebuilt binaries available for [Linux and Windows](https://github.com/syl0r/MySQLOO/releases).
+There are prebuilt binaries available for [Linux and Windows](https://github.com/syl0r/MySQLOO/releases) and for both 64 and 32 bit.
-They have to be placed within your garrysmod/lua/bin/ folder (create the bin folder if it does not exist)
+They have to be placed within your garrysmod/lua/bin/ folder (create the bin folder if it does not exist).

-You are also going to need either [libmysql](https://github.com/syl0r/MySQLOO/raw/master/MySQL/lib/windows/libmysql.dll) on Windows or [libmysqlclient](https://github.com/syl0r/MySQLOO/raw/master/MySQL/lib/linux/libmysqlclient.so.18) on Linux.
-They have to be placed within the root folder of your server (the one that contains srcds.exe or srcds_run)
+**Note**: Previously you were requried to place libmysqlclient.dll besides your srcds executable.
+This is not required anymore since MySQLOO now links statically against libmysqlclient.